BZemba87/bone-appetit/README.md

 [View the live project here.](https://bzemba87.github.io/bone-appetit/)

 This is a website for a dog cafe in London named Bone Appetit.
-It is designed to be responsive and accessible on a selection of devices, making it easy to navigate for potential cafe customers.
+The purpose of the website is to provide potential or exisitng cafe customers with helpful information about the cafe, such as:  food available on the menus for both dogs and humans, the cafe's location, contact details, social media accounts and how to book.
+It is designed to be responsive and accessible on a selection of devices, making it easy to navigate for cafe customers.

 <h2 align="center"><img src="docs/images/am-i-responsive.jpg"></h2>